 - Amount of time the transfer takes

 So which method is best?
-Try weighing them against three factors:
+Try weighing them against four factors:

 If you are in a rush to get funds to someone in another country, the clear winner is an international wire transfer.
 Typically, funds remitted this way only take up to two business days to arrive.
 That’s because you’re sending the money directly from your account (i.e. a business checking or savings account) to a recipient’s account at the receiving bank.

 The banks are always in direct communication with each other, and thus the transaction is faster.
 However, you will still need account numbers like the SWIFT code or IBAN (International Bank Account Number) of the foreign bank to complete the transfer.